Anku5hk/Programmers_guide_to_Python/book.md

 ## 6. OOP concepts
 ### Inheritance
 * Inherit a base class to use its methods/variables inside a child class but not the other way.
 Multilevel and Multiple inheritance are also supported in python.
-* super() function can be used to access parent's methods/variables inside of child class, it returns a temporary object of parent class which then can be used to access to all of its methods/variables.
+* **super()**: This function is used to access parent's methods/variables inside of child class, it returns a temporary object of parent class which then can be used to access to all of its methods/variables.
-* Method Resolution Order (MRO) is the order in which Python looks for a method in hierarchy of classes.
+* **Method Resolution Order (MRO)**: Is the order in which Python looks for a method in hierarchy of classes.
 The general order is child -> parent1 -> parent2..., when a method/variable is searched, it is looked for in this order.
 Any name collision is avoided by following this order.
 ```Python
 ## Single Inheritance
 class MyParent: